ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - The group G has GID\* as current GID.
   - The audience targeted by the access token is consistent with using the group G for accessing protected resources hosted by the RS.

-  If no such group is found, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+  If no such group is found, the RS MUST consider the access token invalid and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

   Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

   When receiving a successful response from each of the Group Managers, the RS MUST check whether the client's authentication credential AUTH_CRED_C retrieved from the Group Manager is equal to AUTH_CRED_C\* retrieved from the access token.
 In case AUTH_CRED_C\* is provided within a chain or a bag, but AUTH_CRED_C is not provided within the same chain or bag, then the RS MUST NOT determine AUTH_CRED_C\* and AUTH_CRED_C to be equal.

-  If any of the following conditions hold, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 5.03 (Service Unavailable).
+  If any of the following conditions hold, the RS MUST consider the access token invalid and MUST reply to the client with an error response code equivalent to the CoAP code 5.03 (Service Unavailable).

   * None or more than one of the Group Managers provide the RS with a successful response where the conveyed AUTH_CRED_C is equal to AUTH_CRED_C\*.

-  * After having performed a maximum, pre-configured amount of attempts, or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.
+  * After having performed a maximum, pre-configured amount of attempts or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.

   The process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
 This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current GID; and the client uses SID\* as Sender ID in the group.
 In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.